theupdateframework/taps/tap3.md

 If a desired target matches a target path pattern in the "paths" attribute, then all roles in the "roles" attribute must provide exactly the same required targets metadata --- hashes and lengths --- about the desired target.
-(Note, however, that though the data is the same, they may provide different "custom" metadata from each other about the same target.)
+(Note, however, that although the hashes and length must be the same, they may provide different "custom" metadata from each other about the same target.)
 If a role does not provide the required metadata, or provides mismatching metadata, then the search is stopped, and an error is reported.
 Otherwise, if none of the roles provide metadata about the desired target, then